-Computing has dramatically influenced progress in science, engineering, business, and many other avenues of human endeavor.
-In modern times, nearly everyone needs to use computers, and many will want to study computing in some form.
-Computing will continue to present challenging career opportunities, and those who work in computing will have a crucial role in shaping the future of society.
+Computing has dramatically influenced progress in science, engineering, business, and many other areas of human endeavor.
+In today's world, nearly everyone needs to use computers, and many will want to study computing in some form.
+Computing will continue to present challenging career opportunities, and those who work in computing will have a crucial role in shaping the future.

-It is important for society that the computing disciplines attract quality students from a broad crosssection of the population and prepare them to be capable and responsible professionals, scientists and engineers.
+It is important that the computing disciplines attract quality students from a broad cross section of the population and prepare them to be capable and responsible professionals, scientists, and engineers.
 Over the years, professional and scientific computing societies based in the U.S. have taken a leading role in providing support for higher education in various ways, including the formulation of curriculum guidelines.
 Several reports that define and update guidelines for computing curricula have appeared over the past four decades.
 Recent efforts have targeted international participation, reflecting the need for the leading professional organizations to become truly global in scope and responsibility.

-Early in the process that produced Computing Curricula 2001 (CC2001), it became clear that the dramatic expansion of computing that occurred during the 1990s made it no longer reasonable to produce updated curriculum reports just for those disciplines for which reports existed previously.
-Instead, CC2001 called for a set of reports to cover the growing family of computing-related disciplines, including a volume for each of computer science, information systems, computer engineering, and software engineering.
-It was also clear that new computing disciplines would emerge over time and require their own recommendations.
+Early in the process that produced Computing Curricula 2001 (CC2001), it became clear that the dramatic expansion of computing during the 1990s made it no longer reasonable to produce updated curriculum reports just for the disciplines for which reports existed previously.
+CC2001 called for a set of reports to cover the growing family of computing-related disciplines, including a separate volume for computer science, information systems, computer engineering, and software engineering.
+It was also clear that new computing disciplines would emerge over time.
 Since the publication of CC2001, information technology has joined the family of computing disciplines and now requires its own curriculum volume.

 The CC2001 report also called for an Overview Report to summarize the content of the various disciplinespecific reports.
 This document is the first edition of that Overview Report.
 Its goal is to provide perspective for those in academia who need to understand what the major computing disciplines are and how the respective undergraduate degree programs compare and complement each other.
 This report summarizes the body of knowledge for undergraduate programs in each of the major computing disciplines, highlights their commonalities and differences, and describes the performance characteristics of graduates from each kind of undergraduate degree program.
 To create this report, we have examined curriculum guidelines for undergraduate education and have referred to the computing professions and other supporting information as necessary.
 We have not focused on graduate education or on the identities of the computing research communities.
-College-level faculty, administrators, and other community leaders are the audience for this report.
+College-level faculty and administrators are the audience for this report.
 It outlines the issues and challenges they will face in shaping the undergraduate programs that will serve their constituents and their communities.

-In addition, this report includes a Guide that offers guidance to a broader audience, including prospective students, their parents and guidance counselors, and others who have reason to care about the choices that await students who move from high school to college.
-It provides briefer characterizations of the computing disciplines and profiles factors that prospective students should consider when choosing an area of computing study.
+Following the publication of the Overview Report, the Joint Task Force will publish a shorter companion report, The Guide to Undergraduate Programs in Computing.
+The Guide will offer guidance to a broader audience, including prospective students, their parents and guidance counselors, and others who have reason to care about the choices that await students who move from high school to college.
+It will provide brief characterizations of the computing disciplines, profile factors that students might consider when choosing an area of computing study, and it will be widely distributed as an independent document.